 Digital Humanities Institute

-Next application deadline is 15 April 2020.
+Application deadlines are 15 April and 15 December.
 This program teaches how to interpret and translate data from cultural heritage, historical archives, and social media to acquire and share a better understanding of the world.

 Steffen Herff receives SNSF Spark grant